 It’s a nice combo of decent quality parts for a decent price of around $950.
 Of course, this bike also comes with cable-actuated disc brakes, and the wheels are made by trusty Formula.

 Do you need a simple city bike that will get you from point A to point B with minimal fuss?
 Pure Cycles 8 Speed is the right tool for that job!
 Simplicity is its main feature which comes without any sacrifices.
-This is a lightweight chromoly bicycle with a rigid fork, available in an attractive turquoise color.
+This is a lightweight chromoly bicycle with a rigid fork, available in a two attractive colors — blue and black.

 You do not need to worry about stopping either, as Pure Cycles 8 features Tektro mechanical disc brakes.
 This bike costs less than $500, so disc brakes of any kind are a pleasant surprise.
 They’ll give you plenty of explosive stopping power, which is essential when commuting in the city.
 Moreover, the 700x32c tires are the perfect choice to provide you with a delicate balance between speed and stability on the asphalt.